schmampf/master-thesis/README.md

 ## Technical Note

 I made a special emphasis on the design.
 I used the Universität Konstanz Corporate Design.
 In addition to the official "seeblau", I used a magenta color for emphasis.
 I got the rgb values by switching the "seeblau" rgb values.

+For writing I used overleaf.com.
+Back then I didn't know how to use git.
+Never to old to know, never told to grow.